 In January 1865, after Union general William T. Sherman’s army arrived in Savannah, Georgia, the secretary of war Edwin Stanton joined Sherman at a meeting with representatives of Savannah’s black community.
-The black community chose Garrison Frazier, a minister who was formerly enslaved, to represent their views before Sherman and Stanton.
+The Black community chose Garrison Frazier, a minister who was formerly enslaved, to represent their views before Sherman and Stanton.
 What follows is an excerpt from the transcript of this meeting, known as the Savannah Colloquy.
-This is Handout 3.2 (p.
-42) from The Reconstruction Era and the Fragility of Democracy.

 (Mr. Lynch says he thinks they should not be separated, but live together.
 All the other persons present being questioned, one by one, answer that they agree with ‘brother Frazier.’)

 Do you think that there is intelligence enough among the slaves of the South to maintain themselves under the Government of the United States, and the equal protection of its laws, and maintain good and peaceable relations among yourselves and with your neighbors?
 Answer.
 I think there is sufficient intelligence among us to do so.1

 1 "Sherman Meets The Colored Ministers In Savannah," O.R.
 Series I, Vol. XLVII/2 [S# 99] Union Correspondence, Orders, and Returns Relating To Operations in North Carolina (From February 1), South Carolina, Southern Georgia, and East Florida, From January 1, 1865, to March 23, 1865, #2.

 Students learn about education, identity, and activism through an exploration of the East Los Angeles school walkouts, when thousands of students protested unequal educational opportunities for Mexican American students.

 Students explore the potential negative impact of images through the social media protest #IfTheyGunnedMeDown and develop a decision-making process for choosing imagery to represent controversial events.